john-ejoke/john-ejoke/Threat_Intelligence/darkside-ransomware-threat-intel/README.md

 ### RaaS Business Model

-DarkSide operated with a professional structure uncommon in cybercriminal groups at the time.
-The core developers maintained the ransomware codebase and infrastructure, while affiliates conducted intrusions and received a percentage of ransom payments.
+One of the things that stood out to me in my research was how professionally DarkSide operated : more like a structured business than a typical criminal group.
+The core developers maintained the ransomware codebase and backend infrastructure, while recruited affiliates handled the actual intrusions and split ransom payments with the core team.
 The group maintained:

-- A dedicated **press room** for media communications
+- A dedicated **press room** for issuing public statements and media communications
 - A **victim hotline** for ransom negotiation support
-- A **data leak site** (DLS) for double-extortion pressure
+- A **data leak site (DLS)** used to apply double-extortion pressure
-- Affiliate profit-sharing tiers (typically 75–90% to affiliates)
+- Affiliate profit-sharing tiers, typically 75–90% going to the affiliate

+This level of operational sophistication is what made DarkSide particularly dangerous : it was scalable, and the affiliate model meant the core developers could stay at arm's length from individual attacks.

 ### Motivation & Tactics